james-elliot/photoweb/README.md

     Optional arguments:
-      -h,--help             Show this help message and exit -n,--notes NOTES      Name of a file containing notes to add at the start of the webpage -p,--population POPULATION
+      -h,--help             Show this help message and exit -e,--extension EXTENSION
+                            Extension of files to process (default jpg) -n,--notes NOTES      Name of a file containing notes to add at the start of the webpage -p,--population POPULATION
                             Minimal number of inhabitants by location (default 1000)